Arizona Cardinals Pro Bowl Running Back Welcomes Addition Of Trey Benson

 READ MORE: FSU Football, Doak Campbell Stadium Featured In EA Sport's College Football 25 Gameplay Release

-The Cardinals rookie minicamp started on May 10 and Benson is already being noticed by Pro Bowl running back James Conner for the same work ethic that helped him become the feature back for the Seminoles.
+The Cardinals have progressed through rookie mini-camp and multiple OTAs.
+Benson is already being noticed by Pro Bowl running back James Conner for the same work ethic that helped him become the feature back for the Seminoles.

 "Trey Benson?
 Ah, man, Trey is awesome, man.
 He's like a sponge.
 He wants to learn everything.
 He's asking questions.
 He's showing up to work every day," Conner said during a recent interview.
 "He's got a great work ethic and, as an addition to the room, he's gonna help us a ton this year.
 He's a big, physical back but he's got speed, obviously, too.
 It's a beautiful combination of what he can bring to the table and, yeah, we're gonna ride this year."